-Carbon Literacy is a term used to describe an awareness of climate change, and the climate impacts of mankind’s everyday actions.
-The term has had occasional use in scientific literature and casual usage but now is almost exclusively associated with The Carbon Literacy Project.
+Carbon Literacy® is a term used to describe an awareness of climate change, and the climate impacts of mankind’s everyday actions.
+The term has had occasional use in scientific literature and casual usage but now is exclusively associated with The Carbon Literacy Project.

 Carbon Literacy is the knowledge and capacity required to create a positive shift in how mankind lives, works and behaves in response to climate change.

-Organisations that have a Carbon Literate workforce can be accredited by The Project as a ‘Carbon Literate Organisation’ (CLO).
+Organisations that have a Carbon Literate workforce can be accredited by the Project team as a ‘Carbon Literate Organisation’ (CLO).

 Individuals delivering Carbon Literacy training to others can be certified as a Carbon Literacy ‘Facilitator’ (CLF), ‘Trainer’ (CLT), or ‘Consultant’ (CLC).

 Organisations that have delivered Carbon Literate training in depth to a wide range of organisations and individuals can be accredited as a ‘Carbon Literacy Training Organisation’ (CLTO).

 “Some of the most important training I've ever done...
 I thought I knew about climate change, carbon reduction, and sustainability, I thought we were doing our bit, and then I went on a Carbon Literacy course.
 One day out of a busy diary, but boy did it make a massive difference.
 I was wrong on so many things that I thought I knew about."

 "We need to face up to this major challenge, partly because of the health and quality of life of our own residents.
 We want to clean up the air that they breathe, we want to reduce the use of plastic that's cluttering our rivers and our green spaces.
 We want to put Greater Manchester in a position of leadership on this crucial issue that will shape the 21st century, but if we are to succeed it does require radical action now."